FellaHighOnaBoat/quasar-inventory-items-to-ox/README.md

 lua convert_items.lua

 - It should now automatically populate new_file.lua with the correct format.
 If you had items with ' <--- that fucker in their description, you will need to either remove it or add \ before it.

+If you need support or encounter issues use githubs issues tab, or if you are better at this than me feel free to make a pull request or fork a better version.